qkzk/fm/development.md

   It's the same as `!`, `some_command <Ctrl+v>`
 - chmod improvment.
 Enter "chmod" mode with "+" or "alt+m"
   - you can type a permission in octal mode (like 640), litterally (like rwxrwxrwx) or like in chmod "a+x", "-w" etc.
+- Temporary marks.
+Use Char(") and Alt+" to jump and save.
+Only 10 are saved so we can index with the digits.
+  Those marks aren't saved on disk and are dropped when the application stops.

 #### Changelog